 Climate Change Mitigation and Adaptation

 ESS Solutions helps with the development and application of climate change mitigation and adaptation strategies.
-Our Director, Paul Gill’s experience dates back to his climate change policy work for Safe Energy, the energy campaign of Friends of the Earth Scotland in 1992-93, and has continued through to the present with active involvement in the Environmental Association for Universities and Colleges (EUAC), and advice to businesses on understanding and preparing for the impacts of the changing climate.
+Our Director, Paul Gill’s experience dates back to his climate change policy work for Safe Energy, the energy campaign of Friends of the Earth Scotland in 1992-93, and has continued through advice to academic institutions and the Environmental Association for Universities and Colleges (EUAC), and advice to businesses on understanding, mitigating and limiting their emissions, and preparing for the widespread and manifold impacts of the changing climate.
 We will help you systematically review those areas of risk and uncertainty which have the potential to disrupt, damage and even destabilise your operations and assets, and will assist you to develop and apply measures to mitigate and reduce these.

 Green Transport Planning